ashkonf/PageRank/README.md

 An implementation of TextRank and three stories one can apply it to are included as a sample usage of the PageRank module.
 TextRank is an unsupervised keyword significance scoring algorithm that applies PageRank to a graph built from words found in a document to determine the significance of each word.
 The textrank module, located in the TextRank directory, implements the TextRank algorithm.

 The textrank module's main method applies TextRank to three fairy tales, Rapunzel, Cinderalla and Beauty and the Beast.
-It then prints out the results, an ordered list of keywords and their associated significance scores for each story.
+It then prints out the results, an ordered list of keywords and their associated significance scores.
 To run this example, simply navigate to the TextRank directory and run textrank.py:

      cd TextRank/
      python textrank.py